Singer Melissa Schuman Files Police Report Against Nick Carter Over Alleged Rape

 — MelissaSchuman (@MelissaSchuman) February 7, 2018

-Speaking to People after the allegations went public, Carter denied any wrongdoing and expressed that all acts between him and Melissa were consensual.
+Speaking to People after the allegations went public, Carter denied any wrongdoing and expressed that all acts between he and Melissa were consensual.

 “I am shocked and saddened by Ms. Schuman’s accusations,” he expressed last November.
 “Melissa never expressed to me while we were together or at any time since that anything we did was not consensual.
 We went on to record a song and perform together, and I was always respectful and supportive of Melissa both personally and professionally.”